 The notion of husbands who openly refuse to accept influence from their wives, citing religious conviction as a reason to maintain control within their marriages, raises intriguing questions.
 Some men assert that their religious beliefs dictate their role as the ultimate authority in their households.
 However, beneath this surface lies a deeper truth: the concept of shared decision-making power in marriage is a relatively recent development, emerging from significant social changes.

-Gottman delved into studying religious couples who staunchly adhere to the belief that the husband should serve as the family’s head.
-Comparatively, he also examined couples who embrace more egalitarian principles within their relationships.
-Surprisingly, in both scenarios, the linchpin was the husband’s emotional intelligence.
+Gottman studied religious couples who staunchly believe that the husband should serve as the family’s head.
+He also examined couples who embrace more egalitarian principles in their relationships.
+Surprisingly, the linchpin in both scenarios was the husband’s emotional intelligence.

-The pivotal factor wasn’t necessarily the specific belief system but rather the husband’s capacity to honor and respect his wife, as well as his willingness to accept her influence.
+The pivotal factor wasn’t necessarily the specific belief system but rather the husband’s capacity to honor and respect his wife and his willingness to accept her influence.
 Even in relationships where the wife acknowledges the husband’s authority as the family’s head, she still expects and deserves to be respected and valued within the partnership.
 This emphasizes the essence of mutual respect and understanding, transcending the particular belief systems upheld within the relationship.

 He tells the story of a friend of his, a highly religious man, who would never make an important decision without the wisdom and insight of his wife, and she feels the same way.
 Mutual respect, not externalized authority, appear crucial.